whitequark/cylinder/doc/DESIGN.md

 The blockserver digests consist of the hash function output together with the identifier of the hash function.
 While SHA-512 is considered safe today, it is not inconceivable that it will be broken later.
 When this happens, it is necessary to have a smooth migration path to another hash function, which would allow to reuse existing data.

-As SHA-512 digests are 64 byte long, an alternative encoding for blocks shorter than 64 bytes exists that packs the actual data into the "digest".
-As the digest is necessary and enough to retrieve the data, this has no further implications to security.

 #### Erasing data

 A simplest persistent value store would only have the _put_ and _get_ commands.
 However, this ignores an important practical problem.
 That is, a malicious or malfunctioning client may fill the blockserver with garbage, and cause a denial of service.